-includes in depth experience in delivering OT services to clients, focusing on the application of purposeful and meaningful occupation.
+OTS206 Fieldwork Education II, A 6 Credits The goal of Level II Fieldwork, as described by the 2018 ACOTE Standards, is to "develop competent, entry level, generalist occupational therapy assistants".
+Level II Fieldwork is integral to the curriculum design and includes in depth experience in delivering OT services to clients, focusing on the application of purposeful and meaningful occupation.
 ACOTE requires a minimum of 16 weeks' full-time Level II fieldwork.
 OTS 206 provides eight (8) weeks of this requirement.
 Students are exposed to client and setting diversity.
 In all settings, psychosocial factors will be understood and integrated in interventions and outcomes.
 The Level II fieldwork experience enables the student to apply the knowledge and skills learned in the classroom to practical situations.
-Level II (B) is designed to promote clinical reasoning suitable to the occupational therapy assistant role, to transmit the values and beliefs that enable ethical practice, and to develop professionalism and competence in career responsibilities.
+Level II (A) is designed to promote clinical reasoning suitable to the occupational therapy assistant role, to transmit the values and beliefs that enable ethical practice, and to develop professionalism and competence in career responsibilities.
 Professionalism and OT Citizenship will be demonstrated.
 Students will be assigned to a variety of settings.
-A senior seminar focus designed to assist student to process fieldwork experiences will be held upon completion of the fieldwork session.
-This seminar includes supervision and professional issues, licensure and NBCOT topics, and a "mock" certification exam.
+A senior seminar focus designed to assist students to process fieldwork experiences will be held upon completion of the fieldwork session.
+This seminar includes: supervision and professional issues, licensure and NBCOT topics, and a "mock" certification exam.
 CPR certification, current immunization records, criminal background check and fingerprinting, and all academic coursework as defined in the program of study must be successfully completed prior to taking this course.
 All students must complete student personal performance summary and exit interview prior to fieldwork placements.